✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 From Experience #

-The security incidents I've seen in MCP deployments aren't exotic protocol exploits—they're basic oversights: servers running as root, API keys committed to GitHub, missing input validation that lets users read arbitrary files.
-MCP's protocol security is sound; implementation discipline matters more.
+The security incidents I've encountered in MCP deployments aren't exotic protocol exploits—they're basic oversights: servers running as root, API keys committed to GitHub, missing input validation that lets users read arbitrary files.
+The MCP protocol security model is sound; implementation discipline matters more.

-My rule: treat MCP servers with the same security rigor as any production API.
+My rule: I treat MCP servers with the same security rigor as any production API, following OWASP guidelines and infrastructure best practices.
 They have the same blast radius—often more, since they're designed for automated access.

 Deploying MCP at Scale: Production Patterns #